bcgov/TheOrgBook/RunningLocal.md

 ./initOSProjects.sh
 ```

+If you are running locally you will see some "No resources found." messages which can be ignored.

 # Generate the Build and Images in the "tools" project; Deploy Jenkins

 On the command line, change into the "openshift" folder in the root of TheOrgBook repo and run the script: